Fleker/CumulusTV/README.md

 ## To-Do
 * [ ] Find m3u streams to provide as samples
-* [ ] Get program guide data to supply streams if data exists

 ## Suggested Streams
 To help users quickly setup, I want a set of suggested streams (m3u8 files) that users can add.
 If you have a suggestion, add it as an issue for this project so I can add it to the list.

 ## JSON Format
 Google Drive syncs a JSON file between all your devices that can be easily edited.
-Here is the format:
+The format is below.
+Of course, you can easily import and export M3U playlists using the built-in parser from a local file or from the web.

     {
       "channels":[      //JSON Array